Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 The GNEP \reff{eq:GNEP} is called a \textit{Nash equilibrium problem} (NEP) if each feasible set $X_i(x_{-i})$ is independent of $x_{-i}$.
 A solution to the NEP is then called a {\it Nash equilibrium} (NE).
 The GNEP is said to be {\it convex} if each $\mbox{F}_i(x_{-i})$ is a convex optimization problem in $\xpi$ for every given $\xmi$ such that $X_i(x_{-i})\ne\emptyset$.
 GNEPs were originally introduced to model economic problems.
 They are now widely used in various applications, such as transportation, telecommunications, and machine learning.
 We refer to \cite{Cui2021book,Facchinei2010,FacKan10,Facchinei2010book,Pang2005,Pang2011} for applications and surveys of GNEPs.

 Solving GNEPs is typically a challenging task, primarily due to the interactions among different players' strategies concerning the objectives and feasible sets.
-The set of GNEs may be nonconvex, even for strictly convex NEPs \cite{Nie2020nash}.
+There may be none or a finite number of distinct GNEs, even for strictly convex NEPs \cite{Nie2020nash}.
 Much earlier work exists to solve GNEPs.
 Some of them apply classical nonlinear optimization methods, such as the penalty method \cite{Ba2020,FacKan10} and Augmented-Lagrangian method \cite{kanzow2016}.
 Variational inequality and quasi-variational inequality reformulations are also frequently used to solve GNEPs; see the work \cite{Facchinei2010generalized,Pang2005,Schiro2013}.
 The Nikaido-Isoda function type methods are proposed in \cite{dreves2012nonsmooth,Heusinger2012}.
 The ADMM-type methods for GNEPs in Hilbert spaces are introduced in \cite{Borgens2021}.
 The Gauss-Seidel type methods are proposed in \cite{Facchinei2011}.
 Methods based on {\it Karush-Kuhn-Tucker} (KKT) conditions are given in \cite{dreves2011solution,facchinei2009generalized}.
 Certain convexity assumptions are often needed for these methods to be guaranteed to compute a GNE.
+Numerical algorithms for solving linear GNEPs are studied in \cite{dreves2016}.
 It is generally quite challenging to solve nonconvex GNEPs.
 As an alternative, for nonconvex GNEPs, some work aims to find quasi-NEs introduced in \cite{Cui2021book,Pang2011}.
 For more detailed introductions to GNEPs, we refer to \cite{Facchinei2010,Facchinei2010book}.